RohitBandaru/rohitbandaru.github.io/_posts/2024-11-03-Transformer-Design-Guide-Pt1.md

 The encoder and decoder can process different types of data.
 For instance, in speech recognition, the encoder might encode audio while the decoder translates it into text.

-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/whisper.png" caption="OpenAI Whisper Encoder-Decoder Architecture" alt="OpenAI Whisper Encoder-Decoder Architecture" source="https://cdn.openai.com/papers/whisper.pdf" class="image-fluid mx-auto d-block" width=400%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/whisper.png" caption="OpenAI Whisper Encoder-Decoder Architecture" alt="OpenAI Whisper Encoder-Decoder Architecture" source="https://cdn.openai.com/papers/whisper.pdf" class="image-fluid mx-auto d-block" width=400%}

 This architecture employs cross-attention, whereas encoder-only and decoder-only architectures rely solely on self-attention.

 ### Encoder-Only

 Encoder-only transformers, popularized by [BERT](https://arxiv.org/abs/1810.04805), perform a one-to-one mapping of input embeddings to output embeddings.
 They can't perform sequence-to-sequence modeling unless the input and output sequences have identical lengths.
-{% include figure.liquid loading="eager" path="assets/img/blog/transformer_pt1/vit.png" caption="ViT Encoder-Only Architecture" alt="ViT Encoder-Only Architecture " source="https://arxiv.org/abs/2010.11929" class="image-fluid mx-auto d-block" width=400%}
+{% include figure.liquid loading="lazy" path="assets/img/blog/transformer_pt1/vit.png" caption="ViT Encoder-Only Architecture" alt="ViT Encoder-Only Architecture " source="https://arxiv.org/abs/2010.11929" class="image-fluid mx-auto d-block" width=400%}

 These models excel at scalar prediction tasks, such as classification or regression, where the output is a single value rather than a set or sequence.
 Text sentiment analysis and ImageNet classification are prime examples of their application.